objektwerks/flix/README.md

 Review
 ------
->Flix in an FP language that runs on the JVM.
+>Flix is an FP language that executes on the JVM.
 See [Flix Language](https://flix.dev/) for details.

 >Flix could improve in the following areas:
 1. **Build Tool** - finish implementing commands; and add **:run** command.